Graduate program director

 The VCU Graduate Bulletin website documents the official admission and academic rules and regulations that govern graduate education for all graduate programs at the university.
 These policies are established by the graduate faculty of the university through their elected representatives to the University Graduate Council.

 It is the responsibility of all graduate students, both on- and off-campus, to be familiar with the VCU Graduate Bulletin as well as the Graduate School website and academic regulations in individual school and department publications and on program websites.
 However, in all cases, the official policies and procedures of the University Graduate Council, as published on the VCU Graduate Bulletin and Graduate School websites, take precedence over individual program policies and guidelines.

 all graduate students in all graduate programs at VCU

-The post-baccalaureate Certificate in Gender Violence Intervention is designed to prepare individuals for positions related to understanding, studying, responding to and preventing sexual and domestic violence in a variety of communities and settings.
-It provides specialized study in gender violence and can be earned on its own or in conjunction with another graduate degree in the Wilder School or the School of Social Work.
+The graduate Certificate in Gender Violence Intervention is designed to prepare individuals for positions related to understanding, studying, responding to and preventing sexual and domestic violence in a variety of communities and settings.
+It provides specialized study in gender violence and can be earned on its own, or in conjunction with another graduate degree in the Wilder School of Government and Public Affairs or the School of Social Work.

-A total of 18 hours is required to earn the certificate in gender violence intervention.
-Four courses (12 credits) are required.
-In addition, an internship course (three credits), which offers the opportunity for involvement in all phases of work in this field is required.
-For the remaining three credits, students may choose one of several elective options.
+In addition to general VCU Graduate School graduation requirements, a total of 18 graduate credit hours is required to earn the Certificate in Gender Violence Intervention.
+Four courses (12 credit hours) are required.
+In addition, an internship course (3 credit hours), which offers the opportunity for involvement in all phases of work in this field, is required.
+For the remaining 3 credit hours, students may choose one of several elective options.

 |GVPA 693 Internship||3|